Updated July 7, 2023

 - It helps monitor the change in the overall cost of capital due to the infusion of additional funds.

-- It helps the management in deciding whether to go ahead with a project or not based on the financing options and the expected future cash flows.
+- Helps the management decide whether to go ahead with a project based on the financing options and the expected future cash flows.

 - It helps decide the means of new funds and their respective proportions.

 Some of the major disadvantages are as follows:

 - It tends to ignore the long-term implications of raising additional funds.

 - The concept of this is not relevant for a new company.

 Some of the key takeaways of the article are: